HOW TO POSE FOR AMAZING WEDDING PICTURES – EVEN IF YOU ARE NOT A MODEL

 Emphasize Your Best Side

-Perfectly symmetrical faces are rare, meaning that although both sides of your face look the same there are subtle differences to be seen.
+Perfectly symmetrical faces are rare, meaning that although both sides of your face look the same, there are subtle differences to be seen.
 It is for this reason that you will often hear people mentioning their ‘good side’; this is the side of their face that they find more appealing.
 If you do not know which side is your best, you could always take selfies with your face tilted towards the left and then the right, you can compare them side by side and decide which side you like best.
 You could even get a friend or a partner to help you out.
 Once you have a ‘good side’ you can emphasize it while having your bridal portraits taken.
 In addition most people have different sized eyes.
 One rule is to turn your head so that your smaller eye is closer to the camera lens.
 Just like the posing tip of what is closer to the lens is larger, the same applies to eyes.
 Moving the smaller eye to the lens will make it appear larger.
 I always use this when I’m applying my tips for posing at a wedding, engagement or portrait session.

 BELOW: By applying my tips for posing and placing all his weight on one leg this groom was able to use his other leg to complete this pose.

 Action photography is a good way to take your mind off the your expression while doing something.
 Just smile and walk.
 Have your photographer stand in front of you and walk backwards while you walk towards your photographer.
 The act of walking will help break that frozen “deer in the headlights” facial expression.
 If walking as a couple, you have many options.
 You could both look forward, or you could look at each other.
 The guy can look at the girl or she could look at him.
 By using the walking pose a photographer can shoot many different poses in only a matter of seconds.

 BELOW: Another walking action shot.
 For this Florida Beach Engagement Photo the bride and groom took a walk along the shore line.
 I had to have them walk past me several times until her dress blew in just the correct way.
 When using the technique of walking for the camera a couple can have fun and get great pictures.
 The walking idea in my tips for posing article. works wonders in engagement photography.
 If you are interested in a Palm Beach wedding than you should visit the Eau Palm Beach.
 This engagement photos was taken on the private stretch of beach behind the Eau’s pool deck.